 The 100% multi-layer recyclable pouch

-We recently attended a tour of the TC Transcontinental Flexstar flexible packaging facility in Richmond, Canada to learn more about their 100% recyclable pouch made with the new barrier films that can be recycled within the plastic bags/film/wrap category.
+We attended a tour of the TC Transcontinental Flexstar flexible packaging facility in Richmond, Canada to learn more about their 100% recyclable pouch made with the new barrier films that can be recycled within the plastic bags/film/wrap category.
 This means that in the future, you will be able to take this packaging to the depot or back to the store drop off.

 TC Transcontinental Packaging, along with Dow, a supplier of resins, the raw materials used to make RecycleReady barrier films, and Charter NEX Films have developed their first commercialized multi-layer recyclable pouch for Harney & Sons Fine Teas.